GatorGlaciology/GStatSim/README.md

 # Features

 ## Functions
-Some of the tools in GStat-Sim:
+Some of the tools in GStatSim:

 * **skrige** - Simple kriging
 * **okrige** - Ordinary kriging